 The idea of applying a flow model to lattice field theory has been tested in \cite{albergo2019flow} using the so-called real NVP model, and proof-of-concept experiments have been successfully carried out for small lattices.
 However, significant hurdles remain before a flow-based model can be applied in a physically interesting setup.
 For instance, it has been argued that these models require a training time that rises exponentially with the number of lattice sites \cite{deldebbio2021efficient}.
 In practice, it becomes infeasible to attain high acceptance rates on large lattices, while these are precisely the physically interesting regime.

 To go beyond proof-of-concept studies, we devise a novel flow model\footnote{An implementation can be found at \url{https://github.com/mathisgerdes/continuous-flow-lft}.} which improves the performance in the following three aspects, when compared to the state-of-the-art baseline model \cite{deldebbio2021efficient,albergo2019flow,albergo2021introduction}: 1) scalability, 2) efficiency, and 3) symmetries.
 In more details, we contribute the following.
 1) We propose a {\em continuous flow} model, where the inverse trivializing map $f_\theta$ is given as the solution to an ordinary differential equation (ODE).
-When applied to the two-dimensional $\phi^4$ theory, our model dramatically improves a key metric, the effective sample size (ESS), to $91\%$ at $L^2=32^2$ after about 10 hours of training as shown in Figure~\ref{fig:single-lambda}, in contrast with to the $1.4\%$ achieved by the real NVP model after approximately 2 weeks of training.
+When applied to the two-dimensional $\phi^4$ theory, our model dramatically improves a key metric, the effective sample size (ESS), to $91\%$ at $L^2=32^2$ after about 10 hours of training as shown in Figure~\ref{fig:single-lambda}, in contrast to the $1.4\%$ achieved by the real NVP model after training saturates.
 Going further beyond what has been reported so far \cite{deldebbio2021efficient}, we also obtain good results on lattices with $L^2=64^2$ vertices.